hantsy/jakartaee11-sandbox/docs/jpa.md

 ## Example Projects

-All sample code referenced in this guide is available on GitHub, feel free to explore and try it out yourself.
+All [sample code](https://github.com/hantsy/jakartaee11-sandbox) referenced in this guide is available on GitHub, you can explore and try it out yourself.

 ### Hibernate Example Project

-You can find the Hibernate example here: https://github.com/hantsy/jakartaee11-sandbox/tree/master/hibernate
+You can find the Hibernate example here: https://github.com/hantsy/jakartaee11-sandbox/tree/master/hibernate.

 Import the project into your favorite IDE.